kahunacohen/real-world-fp/README.md

 );
 ```

 Now we have a function for returning the table from a file.
-Let's create another function for outputing CSV from that:
+Let's create another function for outputting CSV from that:

 ```js
 ...